 Grades 4 to 6 | 90 minutes | Assiniboine Park Zoo

 Discover what it means to be an Arctic ecologist.
-Students will embark on a GPS scavenger hunt through the Journey to Churchill exhibit to actively explore the growing field of Arctic ecology.
+Students will discover the growing field of Arctic ecology through an active exploration of the Journey to Churchill exhibit.

 Learning Outcomes: Grades 4 - 6 Science

 Grades 1 to 8 | 90 minutes | Assiniboine Park Zoo

 How do animals survive the heat and rain of the tropics or the cold winters in the Arctic tundra?
 Students will learn how animals survive in their habitat and study specific characteristics of animals here at the Zoo through age appropriate activities!
 Choose from Arctic or Tropical Adaptations.

 Grades 2 to 4 | 90 minutes | Assiniboine Park Zoo

 Discover the fascinating and often misunderstood lives of the amazing creatures of the night.
 We will tour the Kinsmen Discovery Centre to learn about megabats and microbats!

 Grade 1 | 90 minutes | Assiniboine Park Zoo